H3cth0r/artProg/README.md

 ## Games
 As said, we worked in some freegames module small-games.
-For this subject, we worked on five games, the following ones with was was done:
+For this subject, we worked on five games, the following ones, with was was done:
 - **cannon.py** : the objetiveof this game is to shoot some kind of bullet to some target, whish are blue circles.
 For firing the